Causal structure in spin-foams: Causality on the dual skeleton

 In mathematical terms, $\Delta_1^*$ is a 5-valent \textit{simple oriented graph}\footnote{A \textit{directed graph} is given by a set of vertices and a set of ordered pairs of vertices (arrows).
 It is said \textit{simple} if there are no arrows from a vertex to itself.
 It is said \textit{oriented} if there is at most one arrow between any two vertices.}.
-Its \textit{transitive closure} defines a \textit{poset} (partially ordered set).
+Assuming it is also \textit{acyclic}\footnote{A directed graph is \textit{acyclic} if it has no directed cycles, which means, in causal language, no closed time-like curves.
+If we do assume the presence of directed cycles, then the construction of the poset is still possible but subtler because the anti-symmetry implies the contraction of such cycles, so that more combinatorial information is lost.}, its \textit{transitive closure} defines a \textit{poset} (partially ordered set).
 The elements of the poset are the vertices of $\Delta_1^*$ and the partial order $\leq$ comes from a unique extension of the set of arrows with the following properties: \begin{enumerate}[itemsep=0mm] \item Reflexivity: $v \leq v$ (by convention). \item Anti-symmetry: $v_1 \leq v_2$ and $v_2 \leq v_1$ imply $v_1 = v_2$. \item Transitivity: $v_1 \leq v_2$ and $v_2 \leq v_3$ imply $v_1 \leq v_3$. \end{enumerate} In most reasonable cases, the poset of $\Delta_1^*$ is \textit{locally finite}, meaning that for any pair of vertices $(v_1,v_2)$, the so-called \textit{causal diamond} $\left\{ v \mid v_1 \leq v \leq v_2 \right\}$ is a finite set.
-Such a poset is a \textit{causal set}, as defined originally in \cite{bombelli1987}.
+Such a poset is a \textit{causal set}, as defined originally in \cite{Bombelli:1987aa}.